Camilo (footballer, born 1999)

-Camilo Reijers de Oliveira (born 23 February 1999), simply known as Camilo, is a Brazilian professional footballer who plays as a midfielder for Belgian club RWDM, on loan from the French club Lyon.
+Camilo Reijers de Oliveira (born 23 February 1999), simply known as Camilo, is a Brazilian professional footballer who plays as a defensive midfielder for Campeonato Brasileiro Série A club Grêmio.

 Club career

 On 28 January 2020, Camilo was released from his club in Brazil to undergo a medical with French club Lyon.

 On 28 January 2023, Camilo was loaned to RWDM in Belgium until the end of the season.

+On 9 August 2023, Camilo signed a three-year contract with the Russian Premier League club Akhmat Grozny.

+On 11 February 2025, Camilo returned to Brazil and joined Grêmio for three seasons.